 Guide to Ruby Engagement Rings October 29, 2018 – Posted in: Jewelry Blog

-All rubies are one of the true beauties of the natural world.
+Rubies are one of the true beauties of the natural world.
 With their deep red color, they just demand attention and are just stunning.
 It makes no difference whether used alone or when used in a setting with diamonds.
+There is a reason that Ruby Engagement Rings are a growing trend that we don’t imagine will slow down any time soon!

-Used in engagement rings, they are just spectacular and are extremely adaptable to a wide variety of cuts and placements.
+Rubies in engagement rings are just spectacular.
+They are extremely adaptable to a wide variety of cuts and placements.
+And they draw the eyes with more force than any other precious stone.

 Whatever the imperfections, it’s hard to find a more beautiful stone of any kind.
 As with most colored gemstones, the deeper the color, the more prized the stone.